apache/iceberg/format/spec.md

 | _required_ |            | Ignore the field |
 | _required_ | _optional_ | Read the field as _optional_ |
 | _required_ | _required_ | Fill in a default or throw an exception if the field is missing |

+If a later version is not shown, the requirement for a version is not changed from the most recent version shown.
+For example, v3 uses the same requirements as v2 if a table shows only v1 and v2 requirements.

 Readers may be more strict for metadata JSON files because the JSON files are not reused and will always match the table version.
 Required fields that were not present in or were optional in prior versions may be handled as required fields.
 For example, a v2 table that is missing `last-sequence-number` can throw an exception.